Mt. Yangbew (Travel Guide): How to Get there, What to See

 Mt Yangbew to La Trinidad Strawberry Farm

 If not, you can walk to reach the farm.
 Simply follow a path leading to Brgy Balili.
-Then, follow the road that leads to sitio Tabangaoen, then to Benguet State University’s last gate.
+Then, follow the road that leads to Sitio Tabangaoen, then to Benguet State University’s last gate.
 From here, cross the main highway and follow the road to the farm.
 All in all, the trek could take 20-30 minutes.

 Mt Yangbew to Mt Kalugong